sahib/misc/performance/4_io.rst

 .. note::

+   There are two costs here: Copying the data and context switching.

    Looks fairly straightforward and most of you might have written something like that already.
    Maybe even for sockets or other streams.
 BUT here's the thing: every read needs one syscall and all bytes from the file are copied to a userspace-supplied buffer.
 This model is flexible, but costs performance.
 With mmap() and io_uring we will see options that can, sometimes, work with zero copies.

    Sidenote: Always be nice and close your file descriptors.
    That has two reasons:

    * You are only allowed a certain maximum of file descriptors per process.
      (check with  ulimit -a for soft limits and ulimit -aH for hard limits)
    * If you write something to a file close will also flush file contents that are not written to disk yet.

 ----